 This game, in typical Army/Navy fashion was not flashy and far from a shootout.
 It was an absolute knock-down-drag-out brawl.
 Don’t be fooled by the warm and fuzzy Army/Navy promos.
 These teams hate each other.
 There is respect (but mostly hate).
 And it showed on Saturday night.
 Defense and turnovers were paramount as both teams struggled to consistently move the ball down the field.
 Ultimately, Army played better on all sides of the ball.
 The Squids fought well but the better team won.
 There’s no question about it.
 A more comprehensive game recap, written by the insightful Danno Cabeza, can be found here.

 Before forging ahead, I’d like to take this opportunity to commemorate one year of As For Football.
-AFF started on a whim by the entrepreneurial old grad, Rob Wright, after the Army/Navy Showdown in the Snow last year.
+AFF started after the Army/Navy Showdown in the Snow last year.
 It came from two old grads joking during Army football games about nostalgic awards and aspirations of well-received podcasts.
 We couldn’t have predicted the amount of growth we saw this season nor the outpouring of support and encouragement from the Army Faithful.
 So, thank you for reading, listening, watching, and following.
 We are having a blast covering our Brave Ole’ Army Team.

 Kelvin Hopkins Jr. – Hawai’i CTLT